EFS-OpenSource/Thetis/README.md

 ### Object Detection Example (Image-based)

-Thetis is also capable to evaluate AI safety for modern (image-based) object detectors.
+Thetis is also capable of evaluating the AI safety of modern, image-based object detector models.
-We utilize a [Faster R-CNN by Torchvision](https://pytorch.org/vision/main/models/faster_rcnn.html) in conjunction with a demo data set ([Download here](https://efs-techhub.com/efs-portfolio/loesungen/thetis)) to demonstrate the evaluation process for object detectors.
-You can easily adapt your own use-case by following the instructions below:
+We utilize a [Faster R-CNN model by Torchvision](https://pytorch.org/vision/main/models/faster_rcnn.html) in conjunction with a demo data set ([Download here](https://efs-techhub.com/efs-portfolio/loesungen/thetis)) to demonstrate the evaluation process for object detectors.
+The instructions below should be easy do adapt to your own use-case.

 #### Running Inference with PyTorch Object Detector

 <details>
-<summary>Click to show/hide exemplary code for data and model preparation.</summary>
+<summary>Click to show/hide example code for data and model preparation.</summary>

-First, we need to load and initialize the [Faster R-CNN by Torchvision](https://pytorch.org/vision/main/models/faster_rcnn.html):
+First, we need to load and initialize the [Faster R-CNN by Torchvision](https://pytorch.org/vision/main/models/faster_rcnn.html).

+*Note:* If your machine is behind a proxy, you likely need to configure your environment so that the following code can download the pre-trained model and data set.
+Set the `HTTP_PROXY` and `HTTPS_PROXY` environment variables to point to your proxy server and port before launching python or jupyter.

 ```python
 import numpy as np